VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 Once that is done, we need to create a 2D matrix from the shape of TCore, and Tman using the data from SurfEnFluxTotal.
-This easily can be done by calling the CreateMatrix function, which takes in the xaxis,yaxis and the zarray we want to be converted into a 2d matrix.
+This easily can be done by calling the ``CreateMatrix`` function, which takes in the xaxis,yaxis and the zarray we want to be converted into a 2d matrix.

 .. code-block:: python

   SurfFLuxTot_Zaxis = bp.CreateMatrix(TCore_uiq,TMan_uniq,SurfFLuxTot)

-And finally we can plot the data with the plt.contour command.
+And finally we can plot the data with the ``plt.contour`` command.
 Let’s use the VPLanet official colors of blue.
-We cna do that by setting the colors to be vpl.colors.darkblue.
+We can do that by setting the colors to be vpl.colors.darkblue.

 .. code-block:: python